BibliothecaDAO/master-scroll/docs/game/overview.md

 ### Onchain & eternal

-Once production is live, these game will exist for the length of Ethereum.
-Yes, it is run on StarkNet, but the all state change will still be posted to Ethereum, this is why we choose an L2 to run the game over a sidechain.
+Once the production version of the game is live, it will exist for the length of Ethereum's data storage.
+Yes, it is run on StarkNet, but the all state change will still be posted to Ethereum, one of the primary determinants in our choice of an L2 to run the game over a sidechain.

 ### Resources are tradable and liquid
-All the resources within this gameworld are tradable tokens.
-You use these resources to build up and defend your Realm.
+All the resources (and many other assets) within this gameworld are user-owned tradable tokens.
+You use these resources to create buildings and troops to improve asnd defend your Realm, and pillage resources from others in your quest for greatness.

 #### Difficult player choices